elangosundar/social-ai/README.md

 # Inputs

 - `GITHUB_TOKEN` - A personal Github token.
-- `social-icons` - Add your social name and it is username to add to your README. [ Eg: If you will add social icon for twitter, will pass the `socialName` as `twitter` and `userName` as `YOUR_USERNAME`]
+- `social-icons` - Add your social name and it is username to add your README. [ Eg: If you will add social icon for twitter, will pass the `socialName` as `twitter` and `userName` as `YOUR_USERNAME`]

 # Available Social Icons

-github
+- github
-twitter
+- twitter
-dev-dot-to
+- dev-dot-to
-codepen
+- codepen
-codesandbox
+- codesandbox
-stackoverflow
+- stackoverflow
-linkedin
+- linkedin
-kaggle
+- kaggle
-facebook
+- facebook
-instagram
+- instagram
-dribbble
+- dribbble
-behance
+- behance
-medium
+- medium
-youtube
+- youtube

 # :heart: Support the project